zimul8r/Cortex-Prime-Heroic/README.md

 # CortexPrime
 Character sheet(s) for Cortex Prime focusing on a Cortex Plus Marvel Heroic-compatible implementation.
-The top of the sheet is a dice pool roller application.
+The dice pool controls are at the top of the character sheets.
+They are inspired in part by the DiceStream app that was once available in Google Hangouts.
 Buttons on the sheet add dice to your pool, or you can add them in the roller itself.
 The d20 button in the roller rolls your dice into the chat.
 The sheet requires the ChatSetAttr API script to function properly.

-THE DICE POOL APP
-The dice pool app is at the top of the character sheets.
-It is inspired in part by the DiceStream app that was once available in Google Hangouts.

-The controls are fairly simple:
+The Dice Pool
+The controls on the left are the dice pool itself and the buttons to manually add, remove, roll, and clear dice.

 To roll any single die, click on the picture of that die.
 That die will be rolled in the Roll20 Chat window.